 The Law on Spatial Planning and Construction aims to simplify and compile spatial planning, boost the construction industry and deal with historical issues concerning the massive construction of illegal objects.
 It also aims to further centralize the decision-making processes in this industry.

 In order to construct, an investor is required to prepare a Report for construction, an audited main design and other necessary documents.
-Upon the finalization of the construction, instead obtaining the usage permit, the new object should only be registered at the competent Land Registry.
+Upon the finalization of the construction, instead obtaining the usage permit, the new object should only be registered with the competent Land Registry.

 The permitting regime still applies to the most complex construction projects, such as, for example, heavy industry and energy facilities.